Top Email Marketing Mistakes To Avoid

 Writing catchy headlines is nothing less than art!

-While it’s all right to encourage your readers to open the email, adding irrelevant content will hamper not only their trust but also your overall campaign.
+While it’s all right to encourage your readers to open the email, adding irrelevant content will hamper their trust and your overall campaign.

-This is why you need to ensure that your subject line is somewhat relevant to the inside content.
+This is why you must ensure that your subject line is somewhat relevant to the inside content.

 The one mistake I see is in subject lines.
 I did it once with a subject line that read, “Hi, You’re Fired.”
 The lead story in the newsletter featured videos of people screwing up on the job, so the subject line wasn’t totally inappropriate.
 But the subject line was super aggressive plenty of readers opened that email thinking they’d actually been fired! – Zapier